 I was one of the founders of the Children’s Hospital Solution for Patient Safety (SPS) and now serve as the Strategic Advisor.
 This network of more than 140 children’s hospitals across the United States and Canada is collaborating to eliminate all harm for both patients and staff.

 Improved coordination of care in the primary care office; hospitalist care; electronic medical record; immunization registry; health care improvement; family education via the media

 Serious harm reduction; high reliability organization theory; organizational culture and leadership; evidence-based care; learning health systems

 Professor, UC Department of Pediatrics

-Quality Improvement, General and Community Pediatrics, Hospital Medicine
+Quality Improvement, Hospital Medicine